 BC Baseball has established themselves as one of the top junior college baseball programs in the region and in the country.
 In the last nine years, Bellevue has won the NWAC title three years, finished runner-up once, and finished third twice.
-The squad was ranked nationally all season long in 2012 and was #8 nationally in June 2011 after capping off an amazing year by winning the NWAACC Championship with a 37-14 record.
+The squad was ranked nationally all season long in 2012 and was #8 nationally in June 2011 after capping off an amazing year by winning the NWAC Championship with a 37-14 record.
 It was the team’s third title in the last five years (2007, 2009, 2011) after a long drought dating back to 1979.

-In 2007 the team was ranked #1 in the NWAACC top 8 Coaches’ Poll for most of the season.
+In 2007 the team was ranked #1 in the NWAC top 8 Coaches’ Poll for most of the season.
 The squad also finished with a national ranking of 18th; putting Bellevue within the same group of other national powerhouses.

 A strong reputation precedes the BC baseball program.
 With several league titles to its name, a high number of winning teams, and top-notch facilities, it’s no surprise that BC baseball athletes consistently receive scholarships to 4-year colleges and universities.